RLM aircraft designation system: The system

 As such the RLM referred to a Messerschmitt twin-jet fighter project internally as type "8-262", although in service the same aircraft would be known as the "Me 262".
 Originally, these numbers were assigned sequentially and wherever possible attempted to take into account the manufacturers' own in-house design numbers for types already existing in 1933.
 Duplication resulted from the fact that when one manufacturer abandoned a project, the same number was occasionally re-allocated, with an appropriate time delay, to another manufacturer.
 One known case that differed from the usual situation involved the airframe number "8-163", used initially for the Messerschmitt Bf 163 competing liaison design that lost its chance at a contract to the Fieseler Fi 156 - the post-July 1938 era's name change from BFW to Messerschmitt AG for the same manufacturer also changed the prefix, the later example being the much more famous Komet rocket-powered interceptor, where the same firm (under a new name and appropriate prefix) re-used the same airframe number.

-A parallel designation system was created for piston aircraft engines, using the prefix "9-", with the special 109- prefix replacing it for reaction propulsion (jet or rocket) powerplants.